pkardas/notes/books/clean-code.md

 ## Chapter 5: Formatting

 Code formatting is important.
 Visual design of the code is important.
-Variable should be declared "in well-known for everybody place".
+Variable should be declared "in well-known for everybody places".
 Functions should show natural flow -> top-down.

-Horizontal formatting?
-Python got you covered :D

-Another matter is alignment, eg. of test cases in parametrised tests.
-However variables declarations ins an overkill.
+Another matter is alignment, e.g. of test cases in parametrised tests.
+However, variables declarations ins an overkill.

 However, a team should agree upon a single formatting style.